fvaleri/strimzi-debugging/sessions/004/README.md

         ...
 ```

-If this is not enough to spot the issue, we can add the `-Djavax.net.debug=ssl:handshake` Java option to the client in order to get more details.
+If certificate inspection doesn't reveal the issue, add the `-Djavax.net.debug=ssl:handshake` Java option to the client for detailed handshake information.
-As an additional exercise, try to get the clients CA and user certificates to verify if the first signs the second.
+As an exercise, retrieve both the clients CA and user certificates to verify the signing chain.

-## Using custom TLS certificates
+## Using Custom TLS Certificates

-Often, security policies don't allow you to run a Kafka cluster with self-signed certificates in production.
+Security policies often prohibit self-signed certificates in production environments.
-Configure the listeners to use a custom certificate signed by an external or well-known CA.
+You can configure listeners to use custom certificates signed by an external or well-known Certificate Authority (CA).

-Custom certificates are not managed by the operator, so you will be in charge of the renewal process, which requires an update to the listener secret.
+Custom certificates are not managed by the Strimzi operator, so you're responsible for the renewal process, which requires updating the listener secret.
-A rolling update will start automatically in order to make the new certificate available.
+The operator triggers a rolling update automatically to apply the new certificate.
-This example only shows TLS encryption, but you can add a custom client certificate for TLS authentication by setting `type: tls-external` in the `KafkaUser` custom resource and creating the user secret (subject can only contain `CN=$USER_NAME`).
+This example demonstrates TLS encryption.
+For TLS authentication with custom client certificates, set `type: tls-external` in the KafkaUser custom resource and create the user secret (the subject must contain only `CN=$USER_NAME`).

 > [!NOTE]
-> Typically, the security team will provide a certificate bundle which includes the whole trust chain (i.e. root CA + intermediate CA + listener certificate) and a private key.
+> Typically, your security team provides a certificate bundle containing the complete trust chain (root CA + intermediate CA + listener certificate) along with a private key.
-> If that's not the case, you can easily create the bundle from individual certificates in PEM format, because you need to trust the whole chain, if any.
+> If you receive individual certificates in PEM format, create the bundle by concatenating them:
 > ```sh
 > $ cat /tmp/listener.crt /tmp/intermca.crt /tmp/rootca.crt >/tmp/bundle.crt
 > ```

-Here we generate our own certificate bundle with only one self-signed certificate, pretending it was handed over by the security team.
+For this example, we'll generate a self-signed certificate bundle to simulate a security team handoff.
-We also use a wildcard certificate so that we don't need to specify all broker SANs.
+A wildcard certificate is used to avoid specifying Subject Alternative Names (SANs) for each broker individually.

 > [!IMPORTANT]
-> The custom server certificate for a listener must not be a CA and it must include a SAN for each broker address, plus one for the bootstrap address.
+> The custom server certificate for a listener must not have the CA flag set, and it must include a Subject Alternative Name (SAN) for each broker address plus the bootstrap address.
-> Alternatively, you can use a wildcard certificate to include all addresses with one SAN entry.
+> Alternatively, use a wildcard certificate to cover all addresses with a single SAN entry.

 ```sh
 $ CONFIG="